DR. HERBERT FREUDENBERGER

-The global syndrome of burnout was first discovered and studied by Herbert J. Freudenberger (1926–1999) - a German-born American psychologist.
+The global syndrome of burnout was first discovered and studied by Herbert J. Freudenberger (1926–1999) a German-born American psychoanalyst.

 Dr, Herbert Freudenberger